-I can assure you that I am the kind of an adult that is going to make the incorrect choice for a Thursday work night.
+I can assure you that I am the kind of an adult who is going to make the incorrect choice for a Thursday work night.

 Let’s be honest, I mean, it is BASICALLY the weekend.

 When I was 15 years old, I went through what I like to refer to as a ‘mid-life crisis’.
 I say that confidently now, as today I am 30.
 Yes, that is right, I had a ‘crisis on the mind’ 15 years ago today.
 And, quite honestly, I can feel that I am on the cusp of another mental breakdown, on this 30th year of life.
-I am 30 and I have been wildly unsuccessful in the world of dating, not knowing from one day to the next whether or not I am even ready to open my life up to a mate.
+I am 30 and I have been wildly unsuccessful in the world of dating, not knowing if I am even ready to open my life up to a mate.
 Today, right now, I am 30 and if you would have asked me two years ago where I would be professionally now, I certainly would not have answered with my current profession.
-What I would have said is that at 30, I would love to be writing professionally, changing lives in a big way, or happy on a daily basis, at least.
-Rather what I have discovered is that working as an adult is just an opportunity to practice patience, and that alcohol can sometimes be an adult’s best friend.
+What I would have said is that at 30, I would love to be writing professionally, or changing lives in a big way, at the very least.
+Rather, what I have discovered is that working as an adult is just an opportunity to practice patience, and that alcohol can sometimes be an adult’s true best friend.

-Well in my case, alcohol can be a girls best friend, especially if all of her friends are married, and that ‘said’ girl comes home to three cats and a dog.
-However, with all that being said, I should have listened a little more closely to that 15 year old basket case who had a ‘mid-life crisis’, just 15 years ago because she knew that life was not going to be a bouquet of flowers, but she knew that it was always important to stop and smell the roses.
+Well in my case, alcohol can be a girls best friend, especially if all of her friends are shaking up with babies on the way.
+However, with all that being said, I should have listened a little more closely to that 15 year old basket case who had a ‘mid-life crisis’, years ago because she knew that life was not going to be a bouquet of flowers, but she knew that it was always important to stop and smell the roses.